 Modifying Built‐in Functions

-Mathematica allows you to define transformation rules for any expression.
-You can define such rules not only for functions that you add to Mathematica, but also for intrinsic functions that are already built into Mathematica.
-As a result, you can enhance, or modify, the features of built-in Mathematica functions.
+The Wolfram Language allows you to define transformation rules for any expression.
+You can define such rules not only for functions that you add to the Wolfram Language, but also for intrinsic functions that are already built into the Wolfram Language.
+As a result, you can enhance, or modify, the features of built‐in Wolfram Language functions.

 This capability is powerful, but potentially dangerous.
-Mathematica will always follow the rules you give it.
-This means that if the rules you give are incorrect, then Mathematica will give you incorrect answers.
+The Wolfram Language will always follow the rules you give it.
+This means that if the rules you give are incorrect, then the Wolfram Language will give you incorrect answers.

-To avoid the possibility of changing built-in functions by mistake, Mathematica "protects" all built-in functions from redefinition.
-If you want to give a definition for a built-in function, you have to remove the protection first.
+To avoid the possibility of changing built‐in functions by mistake, the Wolfram Language "protects" all built‐in functions from redefinition.
+If you want to give a definition for a built‐in function, you have to remove the protection first.
 After you give the definition, you should usually restore the protection, to prevent future mistakes.

 Protection for functions.